Ketel Marte Player Props: Diamondbacks vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 27th in MLB with a collective 7.8 strikeouts per nine innings.
+- The Guardians pitching staff is 27th in the league with a collective 7.8 strikeouts per nine innings.

-- The Guardians have the seventh-ranked team ERA across all MLB pitching staffs (3.84).
+- The Guardians have a 3.87 team ERA that ranks eighth among all MLB pitching staffs.

-- Guardians pitchers combine to surrender 69 home runs (one per game), the fifth-fewest in the league.
+- Guardians pitchers combine to surrender 69 home runs (one per game), the fourth-fewest in baseball.

-- McKenzie (0-1) pitches for the Guardians to make his third start this season.
+- Bieber makes the start for the Guardians, his 15th of the season.
+He is 5-3 with a 3.29 ERA and 64 strikeouts in 87 2/3 innings pitched.

-- In his most recent appearance on Saturday, the right-hander threw five innings against the Houston Astros, giving up five earned runs while surrendering seven hits.
+- His most recent time out was on Sunday against the Houston Astros, when the righty went seven scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.